 January 22, 2024

-The start of a new year often brings excitement and positive changes, but the demands of a busy lifestyle can take a toll, leading to the onset of burnout, a recognized health condition by the World Health Organization.
-Characterized by feelings of exhaustion, increased mental distance from work, and reduced professional efficacy, burnout affects a significant percentage of the workforce, with 42% of millennials reporting burnout as of February 2021.
+The start of a new year often brings excitement and positive changes, but the demands of a busy lifestyle can take a toll, leading to the onset of burnout, a recognised health condition by the World Health Organisation.
+Characterised by feelings of exhaustion, increased mental distance from work, and reduced professional efficacy, burnout affects a significant percentage of the workforce, with 42% of millennials reporting burnout as of February 2021.

 To help you navigate and combat the stressors that contribute to burnout, here are 10 effective strategies: